 Dawson, M.N & W.M.
 Hamner.
 (2009) A character-based analysis of the evolution of jellyfish blooms: adaptation and exaptation.
 Hydrobiologia 616:193–215.

-For a full list of publications, please see CV.
+For a mostly complete list of grants and publications, please see recent CV.